An ordinary 'flat'

 that Mirror.
 If any Mirror Transforms have been selected, the

 circle will be filled with orange; otherwise, it will be black.

 Mirror Transforms can be selected and adjusted to alter the reflection properties of Mirrors.
 Each Mirror can be configured separately, or check the Set all Mirrors to these values box to adjust them all at once.
 The following Mirror Transforms are available:

-With some of the more extreme distortions, the final appearance of an image might be greatly improved by using the Improve Quality function (the button) to reduce pixelation.
+Since some of the distortions can be rather extreme, a separate Quality Level for Mirrors With Transforms can be specified using the Quality Control screen (click the button).
 The Mirrors tab of the Automatic Effects Configuration screen provides options to specify whether or not Mirror Transforms will be included during Automatic Effects or when Random Effects are performed.